 I hope that present-day musicians will heed the lessons of the past and put health promotion front and center.

-Chapters 12 & 13 of The Musician’s Way spell out comprehensive strategies whereby we can promote health, prevent injuries, and deal wisely with symptoms.
+Chapters 12 & 13 of The Musician’s Way spell out comprehensive strategies to promote health, prevent injuries, and respond to symptoms.

 © 2010 Gerald Klickstein